 Established the Procurement Principles, which clarify our social and environmental considerations.
 Conducted a questionnaire survey for domestic and overseas raw material manufacturers and production contractors about their corporate activities regarding legal compliance, product service quality and safety, environmental considerations, labor practices and human rights, and fair trade.

-Amended the Procurement Principles and clarified our stance of considering legal compliance, environmental conservation and respect for human rights when selecting business partners.
-Instituted the Lion Group Supplier CSR Guidelines, which specify the sustainability initiatives we expect from raw material manufacturers and production contractors and asked our business partners to conduct self-checks of their sustainability initiatives.
+Amended the Procurement Principles and clarified our stance of considering legal compliance, environmental conservation and respect for human rights when selecting suppliers.
+Instituted the Lion Group Supplier CSR Guidelines, which specify the sustainability initiatives we expect from raw material manufacturers and production contractors and asked our suppliers to conduct self-checks of their sustainability initiatives.